Getting into the U.S.

 Always Hand-Carry Your Documents

-Do not store your passport or DS-2019 or other immigration documents in your baggage or luggage.
+Do not store your passport or DS-2019 or other immigration documents in your checked luggage.

-If your baggage is lost or delayed, you will be unable to present the documents at your port of entry.
+You will be unable to present the needed documents at your port of entry if your luggage is lost or delayed.
 As a result, you may not be able to enter the United States.

 As You Arrive at the Port of Entry

 All visitors entering the United States must state their reason for wishing to enter the country.
-You will also be asked to provide information about your final destination.
+You will be asked to provide information about your final destination.
 It is important for J-1 Visa holders to tell the CBP Officer that they will be an exchange visitor.
-Be prepared to include the name and address of the school program where you will enroll/participate.
+Be prepared with the name and address of the school program where you will enroll/participate.

 Once your inspection is successfully completed:

-- The inspecting officer will stamp your passport with date and port of entry information.
-The officer will also write the classification being given which should be valid until D/S meaning duration of status
+- The inspecting officer might stamp your passport with date and port of entry information.

 Secondary Inspections Requirements